cmatKhan/bartNPNF/README.md

 ## Running the pipeline on HTCF

 3. See the vignette in [bartNP](https://cmatkhan.github.io/bartNP/articles/holstege_deleteome_nps.html)
 to construct the data object.

+Alternatively, ask me and I can send you the object.
+It is too large to place on github.

 4. Save the data on the system on which you wish to run the pipeline.